Dance Information Site Link List

 with external links, these may change so if you spot any that are no longer

 Balkan, East European, Israeli, International & Circle Folk Dancing

-Major Annual Events/Workshops/Classes in the UK & the Netherlands
+Major Annual Events/Workshops/Classes in the UK & the Netherlands (incl. some former ones)

 - Zomerfestival in Zevenhuizen,